 Why it works: Removes pressure (“I will stop asking”), which paradoxically increases clicks.
 Frames the decision as action vs inaction, not buying vs not buying.
 Sets up the ongoing relationship so the subscriber stays even if they do not buy today — because they might buy later.

-Email 7 is not just a closing email — it is a transition.
-After the welcome sequence ends, your subscriber moves into your regular email list where you continue delivering value.
 Some subscribers will buy from email 5.
 Some from email 7.
 Some will buy three months later after reading your regular emails.
 The welcome sequence starts the relationship — it does not end it.

-The 3 Mistakes That Kill Email Sequences
+What Is The 3 Mistakes That Kill Email Sequences?

 You can have perfect templates and still fail if you make one of these structural mistakes:

 - Pitching too early.
 If your first or second email contains an affiliate link, your unsubscribe rate will be 2 to 3 times higher than if you wait until email 4 or 5.
 People who just gave you their email address are not ready to buy.
 They need to trust you first.
-The trust-building emails are not optional — they are the reason the pitch emails work
+The trust-building emails are not optional — they are the reason the pitch emails work.

 - Writing essays instead of emails.
 Each email should be 150 to 300 words.
 If you are writing 600-word emails, your open rates will drop because subscribers learn that your emails are a time commitment.
 Keep each email focused on one point.
-If it takes more than two minutes to read on a phone, it is too long
+If it takes more than two minutes to read on a phone, it is too long.

 - Forgetting the “from” name.
 Emails from “Newsletter” or “[Brand] Updates” get lower open rates than emails from a person.
 Use your real name as the sender.
-Your subscribers signed up because of the value you offered — they want to hear from you, not from a brand
+Your subscribers signed up because of the value you offered — they want to hear from you, not from a brand.

 You do not need to be technical to set up an automated email sequence.
 Every modern email platform supports this.
 Here is the simplified setup process:

 - Choose an email platform.
 Free options exist that support automated sequences.
-What matters is that the platform lets you create a sequence of emails that send automatically when someone subscribes
+What matters is that the platform lets you create a sequence of emails that send automatically when someone subscribes.

 - Create your lead magnet.
 A simple PDF guide, checklist, or short video training.
-This is what you offer in exchange for the email address on your landing page
+This is what you offer in exchange for the email address on your landing page.

 - Write your 7 emails.
 Use the templates above as your starting framework.
-Customise them with your own story, your own insights, and your own recommendation
+Customise them with your own story, your own insights, and your own recommendation.

 - Set up the automation.
 In your email platform, create a “welcome sequence” or “automation.”
-Add each email with the timing from the framework table above (Day 0, Day 1, Day 3, Day 5, Day 7, Day 9, Day 12)
+Add each email with the timing from the framework table above (Day 0, Day 1, Day 3, Day 5, Day 7, Day 9, Day 12).

 - Connect it to your landing page.
 When someone opts in, they automatically enter the sequence.
-No manual sending required
+No manual sending required.

 The entire setup takes an afternoon.
 Once it is running, every new subscriber gets the same proven sequence automatically.
 This is the core of email automation — you build it once, and it works for every subscriber from that point forward.

-What Comes After the Welcome Sequence
+What Should You Know About What Comes After the Welcome Sequence?

 After the 7-email sequence ends, your subscriber moves to your main email list.
 From here, you send regular emails — weekly or twice weekly — that continue delivering value and occasionally recommend products.